Extinct species and endemics

 Welsh Groundsel is endemic to North Wales but was previously known from Scotland where it is now extinct.
 Its habitat is entirely artificial and comprises urban sites where there is suitable bare ground for seedling establishment.
 Such areas comprise waste ground, stone walls and the edges of roads and pavements.
 The Welsh Groundsel is one of our most threatened plants.
 This recently evolved species formed from a hybrid between Oxford ragwort Senecio squalidus and Common Groundsel Senecio vulgaris.
 In 1983 the Welsh population numbered 2226 individuals, in 2004 the population numbered 349 individuals, the most recent detailed survey undertaken in 2011 found just 168 plants.
 These patterns of decline mirror that of the Scottish population that declined rapidly until it became extinct in 1993.
 Lack of open ground, herbicide applications to roadside verges, and the winter salting of roads are the most likely reasons for its decline.
 As a wild plant Welsh Groundsel appears to be heading towards extinction and as such plants held in cultivation by us and other botanical institutions will become particularly important.

-The British Isles supports at least thirty-eight species of Whitebeam that are found nowhere else in the world, many of these are incredibly rare with some species restricted to just a small handful of individuals.
-Our Sorbus arboretum currently supports seventeen of these endemic trees.
-The arboretum has been established over many years and many of the trees are now well established and flower most years.
-We are constantly adding to our Sorbus collection, most recently we added Motley’s Whitebeam Sorbus x motleyi that was donated by The National Botanic Garden of Wales, only two trees of this recently described hybrid are known in the wild.
-In 2014 a collecting trip to Breidden Hill allowed us to obtain seeds from the ‘type’ tree of Stirton’s Whitebeam Sorbus stirtoniana that is found nowhere else in the world, these seeds are now small saplings and were added to the arboretum in 2018.
+The British Isles supports approximately forty species of Whitebeam that are found nowhere else in the world, many of these are incredibly rare with some species restricted to just a small handful of individuals.
+Our Sorbus arboretum currently supports seventeen of these endemic Whitebeam species.
+The arboretum has been created over many years and most of the trees are now well established and flower most years.
+Of particular note is Motley’s Whitebeam Sorbus x motleyi that recently became extinct in the wild.